dherzey/bechdel-movies/README.md

 <img src="https://www.themoviedb.org/assets/2/v4/logos/v2/blue_long_2-9665a76b1ae401a510ec1e0ca40ddcb3b0cfe45f1d51b77a308fea0845885648.svg" alt="TMDB logo" style="height: 50px; width:150px"/>

 ## Configure cloud resources using Terraform
 Resources are configured and provisioned using Terraform.
-This would create a Google Cloud Storage bucket and a BigQuery dataset in the indicated GCP project.
+This would need GCP service account credentials in order to create a Google Cloud Storage bucket and a BigQuery dataset in the indicated GCP project.
 See [Terraform folder](https://github.com/dherzey/bechdel-movies-project/blob/main/terraform) for more info.

 ## Setting up workflow orchestrator and deployments